KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ### Can I use AMD Fluid Motion Frames?

 The AMD drivers for Linux does not support this at a driver-level like it does on Windows.
-Most of these graphical effects that work at a driver-level on Windows only work for games that support it in their options menu on Bazzite (or other Linux operating systems) outside of AMD'S FSR 1 which is at a driver-level.
+Most of these graphical effects that work at a driver-level on Windows only work for games that support it in their options menu on Bazzite (or other Linux operating systems) outside of AMD'S FSR 1 and Nvidia's DLSS which are at a driver-level.

 ### Can I change the hostname of my device?